-But, the difference is, these free ShopBase templates come with every required eCommerce pages.
+But, these free ShopBase templates come with every required eCommerce pages.
 In other words, you can launch your ShopBase store and go live in a click.

-These six free ShopBase templates are mobile-friendly, SEO optimized and fully customizable.
+These six free ShopBase templates are responsive, SEO optimized, and customizable.

 The best way to choose a proper ShopBase theme is to visit the ShopBase website.
 Navigate to the template section.
 Select the ShopBase template targeting your niche and preview it.

-One of the reasons behind this is many of the app features are available in ShopBase right out of the box.
-For example, you do not need a different app for abandoned cart recovery.
+One of the reasons behind this is many features are available in ShopBase right out of the box.
+For example, you do not need an app for abandoned cart recovery.
 You do not need a plugin to check your analytics.

 All these features are available in the ShopBase platform as core functionality.